mozilla/protocol/docs/README.md

 ```
 dist
 ├── demos
+│   ├── article.html
-│   ├── example.html
+│   ├── card-layout.html
 │   └── index.html
 ├── docs
-│   ├── example.html
 │   └── index.html
+├── fundamentals
-├── colors.html
+│   ├── color.html
+│   └── typography.html
 └── index.html
 ```

-By default, Pages will include the surrounding Drizzle UI elements in their layout:
+By default, Pages will include the surrounding Protocol UI elements in their layout:

 To use a different [layout template](#layouts), you can assign one in the Page [front-matter](#front-matter):